 Do we all have the same reach as we wind up for each stroke?
 Of course not - and if we switch from sitting to kneeling, our reach is likely to extend further - which is why bent shaft paddles (typically used from seated) tend to be slightly shorter than straight shaft paddles (often used from a kneeling stance).

-If we tend to swap between kneeling and sitting, we might go on the short side if we’re mostly going to be cruising along but perhaps on the long side if we’re mostly going to be kneeling (especially on white water).
+If we tend to swap between kneeling and sitting, we might go on the short side if we’re mostly going to be sitting down and cruising along (as we tend to rotate less) but perhaps on the long side if we’re mostly going to be kneeling (as we tend to have a greater reach).

 Does anything need to change if we’re sizing a paddle for a youngster?